 When it comes to the base motivation, Fallout 3 does a very smart thing early on, establishing the father as an instrumental figure in the gamer's life.
-He literally teaches the gamer how to play the game as the avatar grows up in the tutorials.
+He literally teaches the gamer how to play the game in the tutorials.
 That creates a bond, and makes the gamer care about the father's fate.